vaimo/composer-patches/README.md

 The patches declared under those keys will NOT be applied when installing the project with `--no-dev` option.

-## Basic Usage: configuring a patch
+## Basic Usage: configuring a patch via composer.json

 The way of defining the patches works for: